Increasing Resilience with Supply Chain Finance

 You will receive the access data to our online event 1 week before the Supply Chain Finance Hub takes place.

-We will host two additional workshops where participants can discuss questions and approaches related to increasing resilience with supply chain finance in greatest depth.
-Our academic experts will moderate these workshops.
+We hosted two additional workshops where participants discussed questions and approaches related to increasing resilience with supply chain finance in greatest depth.

 Facilitator: Begimai Marlenova